Uterine Fibroid Embolization (UFE) is an FDA-Approved, Safe and Effective Alternative to Surgery for Uterine Fibroids

 - Most women are back to normal activities after 48 hours, but it is common to feel some fatigue and abdominal bloating for up to a week.

 - Most women return to work within 3-5 days of the procedure.
+If women have many fibroids or large fibroids, we might recommend taking a full week off for recovery.

 - Improvement in the severity of your menstrual bleeding and pain will be noticeable by the first or second menstrual cycle after UFE.

-Yes, Uterine Fibroid Embolization is covered by most major insurances plans including Medicaid.
+- Yes, Uterine Fibroid Embolization is covered by most major insurances plans including Medicaid.

 Interested in Learning More?